 Coffee shop-quality espresso.
 The Rancilio Silvia is a semi-automatic espresso machine that reviewers say delivers exceptional espresso and experts agree: in testing at TheSweethome.com, it made the best cup of espresso, although, since that's a roundup aimed at beginners, the Silvia wasn't the overall recommended machine.
 The Silvia has some commercial-grade elements that help filter and distribute the water more evenly while providing maximum heat stability.
 The 12-ounce boiler is one of the largest in any entry-level espresso machine.
 It takes about 20 minutes for the Silvia to warm up, and for best results, some users suggest running warm water through the machine to warm up the pipes and portafilter.
 The vast majority of experts and owners say that purchasing a high-quality burr coffee grinder is an absolute must to accommodate this machine's precision requirements.

 Easy to use; needs some fiddling for "perfection."
 The actual operation of the Rancilio Silvia is fairly simple and straightforward -- push the right buttons to turn it on and off and to start and stop the brewing process.
 It also features a fully articulating steam wand, making it simple to control.
 However users must experiment to find the right espresso grind and tamping pressure.
 Most espresso enthusiasts say they enjoy this process, but other machines offer simpler operation and coffee forums are teeming with questions from frustrated newbies who can't figure out why their espresso doesn't taste quite right.
-Temperature is another issue, with many reviewers saying that users must learn to "temperature surf" to avoid burnt or sour espresso, others note that it's just a matter of learning when to start the extraction process during the brew cycle.
 The Silvia can be adapted to use ESE (Easy Serve Espresso) pods with an optional Pod Adaptor Kit (Est. $120), but attaching and removing the adapter can be tricky -- and you can't brew from grounds with the adapter attached.
 The 67 ounce water reservoir is removable for easy re-filling.